damballa/parkour/doc/namespaces.md

 `Configuration` objects as bash-in-place mutable maps.
 It provides type-aware string conversion on parameter-set, type-specific functions for parameter access, and automatic conversion for the wrapped `Configuration`s of objects such as `Job`s and `Configurable`s.
-It also provides a tagged literal form for `Configuration`s as a map of differences from the default.
+It also provides a dynamically-scoped base default `Configuration`, and a tagged literal form for `Configuration`s as a map of differences from the default.

 ```clj
 (require '[parkour.conf :as conf])